Australian native police: Changing of policy from 1890

-By 1890, atrocities by the Native Police were coming under increased scrutiny from members of the public and the media.
+By 1890, atrocities by the Native Police were coming under increased scrutiny from members of the public and the press.
 A. J. Vogan's novel 'Black Police', published in that year, was closely based on incidents that Vogan said he saw or investigated in 1888–1889.
 The book included stories of massacres committed by the Queensland Native Police in close cooperation with settlers antagonistic to the presence of Aboriginal people on or near their runs.
 Continued newspaper focus on incidents, an increasingly influential social criticism, and the shifting of the colonial frontier into the Northern Territory and British New Guinea eventually had some effect on changing the Queensland government's policy of "dispersal".

 In 1889, two police officials in the Herberton area, Charles Hansen and Andrew Zillman, experimented with allocating rations to displaced Aboriginal people instead of shooting them.
 They found that the trial was a success with an almost complete reduction in the spearing of cattle and settler casualties.
 Leading officials of the Queensland government, in particular the Colonial Secretary Horace Tozer, opted to expand the funding of the rationing experiment.
 As a result, the Native Police budget was dramatically reduced with only 45 troopers and a handful of officers being employed in 1895.
 1895 also saw David Thompson Seymour, the long serving Queensland Police Commissioner who commanded the exterminating operations of the Native Police for thirty years, replaced with the more moderate William Parry-Okeden.
 Also in that year, Tozer commissioned Archibald Meston to conduct a thorough research report into the condition of Aboriginal people in the colony.
-Meston recommended the often discussed proposal of segregating Aboriginal people from white society and forcibly detaining them on isolated reserves.
+Meston recommended the often discussed proposal of segregating Aboriginal people from White society and forcibly detaining them on isolated reserves.
 This report was largely accepted by the government and led to the passing of the Aboriginal Protection Act of 1897.
 For most Aboriginal people in the colony of Queensland, this meant that they faced a reduced likelihood of being shot but also had almost all aspects of their lives controlled by the government.
 Even though Meston recommended the immediate disbanding of the Native Police, this aspect was rejected with Native Police units continuing to operate out of a number of barracks on the Cape York Peninsula and in the Gulf Country.